Empty visible sidebar in Overview section

 #content_for? seems to work well, but I'd like to understand why Redmine had hack around it in the first place.
 I'll dig into that and let you know.

-#4 Updated by Jean-Baptiste Barth almost 5 years ago
+#4 Updated by Jean-Baptiste Barth about 5 years ago

 - File 5958-patch.diff added